huantingwei/fyp/README.md

 running kubebench.sh in the kubebench folder will do this configuration for you

-## 2. Go client library for talking to GCP to retrieve cluster info
+## 2. Go client library for talking to GCP to retrieve cluster info (e.g. cluster, node pool)

 Link to the client library: https://pkg.go.dev/cloud.google.com/go@v0.72.0/container/apiv1